petervanhuisstede/slate/source/index.html.md

 ---
-title: Dolores M. Etter's Introduction to C
+title: Dolores M. Etter's Introduction to C (for Python)

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
   - c
-  # - python

 toc_footers:
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>